You had me at cashews…Rosemary Cashews!

 - I buy the large tub of salted cashews from Costco (2.5 lbs) and bake on two large cookie sheets, adjust the slurry recipe accordingly for the number of lbs you are roasting.

-- Allow nuts to cool for 5 minutes, then using a spatula stir them around, scrapping up the good stuff and allow them to cool completely.
+- Allow nuts to cool for 5 minutes, then using a spatula stir them around, scraping up the good stuff and allow them to cool completely.
+Once cooled, may be frozen.